maxivz/interactivetoolsblender/docs/docs/tools.md

 ![Alt Text](img/quickffd_03.gif)

 ##Rebase Cylinder
+---

+* Move Left/Right to controls the resolution of the cylinder.
+* Ctrl + Mouse Left/Right controls the axis in which the cylinder is calculated.
+* M to change between different merge distance presets

+---
-Select a loop in a cylindrical object and run the tool to make a copy of the shape with customizable number of sides
+Select a loop in a cylindrical object and run the tool to make a copy of the shape with customizable number of sides.
 ![Alt Text](img/setcylindricalobjsides_01.gif)

-If the tool is run with the created object selected its possible to continue editing the number of sides
+The tool can be run on rebased cylinders to continue editing after they have been created as long as the modifiers havent been collapsed.
 ![Alt Text](img/setcylindricalobjsides_02.gif)

-##Radial Symmetry (TODO)
+##Radial Symmetry
-Select an object and run the tool.
-A radial symmetry will be created using the object's pivot point as the center point.

 ---

 * Move the mouse to the left and the right the amount of iterations will increase and decrease.

 * Control + mouse movement changes the symmetry axis.

-* H To show and Hide the symmetry Origin
+* H To show and Hide the symmetry Origin.

 ---

+Select an object and run the tool.
+A radial symmetry will be created using the object's pivot point as the center point.

 ![Alt Text](img/quickradialsymmetry_01.gif)